Are you thinking about selling original art online? With more people purchasing art online, it is possible to sell paintings and make money online.

 After a ten-year study, the results showed that 13 percent of the people had goals but did not have them written down.
 Those people earned twice the amount of money than the people who did not set goals.

-Before you start your art business you will want to do some research.
 A good place to get started is by visiting www.sba.gov.

 Be sure to become familiar with these articles: